HPSoftware/alm-vayu-docs/alm-client-deployment/README.md

 - Put the result `alm-client.appv` file on a shared location.

-In order to publish the virtual package into a client machine there are 2 options:
+##### In order to publish the virtual package into a client machine there are 2 options:
-1. Use the client as a stand alone:
+1. Use the client as a stand alone.
 On the client machine:
   - Open power shell:
   - Run `Add-AppvClientPackage $ALM_CLIENT.appv` - replace $ALM_CLIENT.appv with the .appv file location, should be shared location or http address.
     - Run `Publish-AppvClientPackage alm-client`